"Love is patient, love is kind. It does not envy, it does not boast, it is not proud."

 Agape

 Agape is unconditional love.
-It's the ability to love others for who they are, not for what they give you or how they make you feel.
+Agape is the choice and ability to love others for who they are, not for what they give us.
 It's not sentimentality or self-sacrifice.
-It's the mature ability to care without keeping score or expecting anything in return, allowing you to offer affection that remains steady and present, even in difficult times or when love is unreturned.
+It's the mature capacity to care without keeping score, serving love steadily even when unreturned or tested by disappointment.

 Agape and the Caregiver

 A Mature Caregiver doesn't confuse agape with self-erasure.
-His unconditional love includes himself and never ignores his own limits or needs.
+His unconditional love includes himself and honors his limits as sacred boundaries that preserve his capacity to serve.

 The Feel of Agape

-When agape is present, there's a particular quality to your inner life.
-You feel full rather than empty, relaxed rather than grasping.
-There's warmth in your chest that doesn't depend on being appreciated or returned, or on being seen as good.
+When Agape is present, we feel full rather than empty, relaxed rather than grasping.
+There's warmth in the chest that doesn't depend on being appreciated or acknowledged by others for validation.

-Agape has patience built into it.
-You're not rushing toward a result.
-You can sit with someone's pain, your own limitations, or an unresolved situation without collapsing into urgency or needing to fix everything to feel okay.
+Agape has patience built in naturally.
+We're not rushing toward results or outcomes.
+We can sit with someone's pain or an unresolved situation without collapsing into urgency or the need to fix everything immediately.

 The Shadows of Agape